Home › Blog – Gladstones Private Rehab Clinic › How Much Does Rehab Cost?

 Day treatment at our London and Cornwall clinics allows you to regain control of your life while still meeting your daily responsibilities.
 Enquire now.

-Intensive Outpatient Programmes (IOPs), sometimes referred to as ‘daycare’ for drug and alcohol addiction, involve the patient visiting a rehab specialist and/or psychiatrist for 6 to 12 hours per week, usually spread out over 3 to 5 days.
-The number might start higher and taper down as the patient makes progress with their recovery.
+Intensive Outpatient Programmes (IOPs), sometimes referred to as “daycare” for drug and alcohol addiction, involve visiting a rehab specialist and/or psychiatrist for around 6 to 12 hours per week.
+Sessions are usually spread across 3 to 5 days.

 Cost – from £600 per week